robmuh/robmuh.github.com/_posts/2014-01-19-tools-list.markdown

 * Perl
 * Eclipse (if necessary)

-I'm not just listing my preferred tool set.
+I'm not just listing my preferred tool set and supporting it.
 And although my conclusions are anecdotal, they are pretty consistent with what you would find out on your own if you searched or surveyed developers on the Internet, which is something I hope to better do someday through [skilstak,io][].

+**Bozo Alert:** Bozos decide first then research later to support their conclusions.
+Gurus learn and research, even if informally, and then decide.

 ### How to Decide?